Budapest Gambit: Line 5...Nec6

 The knight on c6 is safer than on g6, and is well-placed as part of a general strategy to control the central dark squares.
 It can go to d4 while the other knight can go to c5 via a6 or d7.
 After 6.Nf3 Bc5 White has difficulties castling short, because the plan to exchange the dark-squared bishops with Bd3/Qe2/Be3 can be met by Bg4/Nd4 to muddy the waters.
 As Lalic points out:White can no longer castle kingside and will usually have to go the other way.
 However, this is rather slow and gives Black time to try to undermine the white centre.
 To this end Bc8–g4 often comes in handy, in order to pin the white knight on f3 against the white queen.
-Note that Black should wait until his opponent has wasted a tempo with Qe2.
+Note that Black should wait until their opponent has wasted a tempo with Qe2.

 The main continuation 6.Be3 controls the a7–g1 diagonal and is considered to be the best reply.
-If Black wants to contest the c5-square for his Bf8 he can try 6...Na6, but most games continue with 6...Bb4+.
+If Black wants to contest the c5-square for their Bf8 he can try 6...Na6, but most games continue with 6...Bb4+.
 Here the best reply for White is controversial.

 After 7.Nc3 Black has the zwischenzug 7...Qh4+ 8.g3 Bxc3+ 9.bxc3 Qe7 so that the diagonal a8–h1 is weakened before Black develops the Bc8 to the b7-square.
 The queen on the e7-square is well placed to pressure the e4-pawn.
-However, as most of Black's pieces are on the queenside, continuing with pawn pushes like f7–f5 is probably too weakening, as Alekhine demonstrated in his game against Seitz in 1925.
+However, as most of Black's pieces are on the queenside, continuing with pawn pushes like f7–f5 is probably too weakening, as Alekhine demonstrated in their game against Seitz in 1925.
 So Black does best to attack with pieces, possibly with the setup b6/Nc5/Bb7/0-0-0.
 In that case Tseitlin considers that with a knight on c5 the move d7–d6 should be avoided if Black has to respond to the capture Bxc5 by dxc5, because the white pawns in e4 and f4 would have too much leeway.